Witnesses recount what led up to the deadly shooting of Santa Fe basketball star

 SANTA FE, N.M.
 (KRQE) – We are learning more about what led up to the death of an 18-year-old basketball star at a house party outside Santa Fe.
 The teen who hosted Saturday night’s party north of Tesuque told police it was just supposed to be a small get together but more and more people kept showing up.
-Of course, his parents were not around.
+His parents were not around.

 Witnesses say several fights broke out including one between J.B.
 White and a 16-year-old named Estevan Montoya.
 It’s not clear what the fight was about but witnesses say Montoya said something to White before they started taking swings at each other.